-Western and Asian sky cultures of Greek ancestry have this mix of constellations of (originally) religious and navigational use.
+All sky cultures of Greek ancestry have this mix of constellations of (originally) religious and navigational use.
 The practical use is thus per constellation, not per culture.
-The constellations with religious use are Mesopotamian zodiac and their associates, Orion, and constellations associated with Greek mythology and their associates~\footnote{Greek mythology characters and their vassals were: Cepheus, Cassiopeia, Andromeda, Perseus, Pegasus, Coma Berenices, Corona Australis, Corona Borealis, Canes Venatici, Delphinus, Lyra, Canis Major, Canis Minor, Lepus, Crater, Sagitta, Triangulum~\cite{rogers1998origins2,allen2013star}.}.
+The constellations with religious use are the Mesopotamian zodiac and their associates, Orion, and constellations associated with Greek mythology and their associates.
+Greek mythology characters and their vassals were: Cepheus, Cassiopeia, Andromeda, Perseus, Pegasus, Coma Berenices, Corona Australis/Borealis, Canes Venatici, Delphinus, Lyra, Canis Major/Minor, Lepus, Crater, Sagitta, Triangulum~\cite{rogers1998origins2,allen2013star}.
 Those with navigational use are the Mediterranean constellations, and, for more recent cultures, the constellations surrounding the south pole, attributed to various navigators~\cite{sawyer1951out}.
-Not all Western constellations had a clear purpose when formed; those which were the result of desk research are left uncategorised.
+Western constellations without a clear purpose when formed are left uncategorised.